 Leaving the Country (temporarily): TIEC RO or ARO must sign the EV’s DS-2019 allowing them to travel outside of the U.S. and return.
 Submit in writing the anticipated departure and return dates as well as the purpose of travel.
 Special permission will be needed if the time outside the country is more than 30 days, and there are additional regulations for 30+ days of travel outside the U.S. specific to Professors and Research Scholars.
 J-2 dependents cannot stay in the U.S. with the J-1 holder absent.

 Leaving the Country (permanently): Notify TIEC immediately if the exchange visitor or any of his or her dependents leave the U.S. permanently before the program end date on the exchange visitor’s DS-2019.

-Transferring out: EVs may transfer to another school to continue their program as long as they have time remaining on their category and the new program is in line with the original purpose of their program.
-Please complete the transfer out form and send to us. \\TIEC-DC-FS\Users\SSS\J Files\AAA new forms here\Transfer out form
+Transferring Out: Exchange visitors may transfer to another school to continue their program as long as they have time remaining on their category and the new program is in line with the original purpose of their program.
+Please complete the transfer out form and send to us, as TIEC will need to coordinate with the new program sponsor to approve the transfer.

 Program Completion: Inform TIEC when visitors complete their program and leave the U.S.